Existence results in large-strain magnetoelasticity: Introduction

+{\MMM We mention that \eqref{eqn:Lagrangean-magnetization-intro} is not the only possible way to pull-back of the magnetization to the reference configuration as an objective quantity.
+Our choice preserves the flux of magnetizations though closed surfaces.
+Another possible choice, preserving the circulation of magnetizations along closed loops, consists in replacing the matrix $\adj\nabla\boldsymbol{y}$ in \eqref{eqn:Lagrangean-magnetization-intro} with $(\nabla\boldsymbol{y})^\top$.
+Both quantities have been considered in different contexts (see \cite{antman.rogers,rogers,roubicek.tomassetti} for the flux-preserving pull-back and \cite{kankanala.triantafyllidis,sharma.saxena} for the circulation-preserving pull-back).
+Here, the pull-back in \eqref{eqn:Lagrangean-magnetization-intro} is preferred as it appears naturally while rewriting the magnetostatic energy as an integral on the reference configuration \cite{rogers}. } \EEE

+{\MMM The compactness established in Proposition \ref{prop:compactness}, ensures that the dissipation distance in \eqref{eqn:dissipation-distance-intro} is lower semicontinuous on the sublevel sets of the total energy.
+Specifically, this follows combining the weak continuity of the Jacobian cofactor with the convergence of the compositions of magnetizations with deformations.
+As a consequence, the incremental minimization problem is solvable for each fixed partition of the time interval.
+Nevertheless, the existence of energetic solutions is} out-of-reach in {\MMM this} framework. {\MMM Roughly speaking, this is because the dissipation distance is not continuous on the sublevel sets of the total energy.
+Such a situation is quite common for large-strain theories (see \cite{mainik.mielke} for an example in finite plasticity).}

-Existence of time-continuous solutions associated to the energy functional in \eqref{eqn:energy-E-0} and the dissipation \eqref{eqn:dissipation-distance-intro} is out-of-reach in our framework, due to a lack of compactness of the Lagrangean magnetizations in \eqref{eqn:Lagrangean-magnetization-intro}.
-In this latter part of the paper, we thus resort to a regularized counterpart to \eqref{eqn:energy-E-0}, in which the energy functional is augmented by the total variation of the cofactor matrix of the deformations.
-Namely, for every $\boldsymbol{q}\in \mathcal{Q}$, we assume the internal energy of the system to be given by
+{\MMM Therefore, in the last part of the paper,} we resort to a regularized counterpart to the functional in \eqref{eqn:energy-E-0}, which is obtained by augmenting the magnetoelastic energy by the total variation of the Jacobian cofactor of the deformation.
+Namely, for every $\boldsymbol{q}=(\boldsymbol{y},\boldsymbol{m})\in \mathcal{Q}$, we {\MMM consider the regularized energy functional}

-This regularization brings us to the theory of nonsimple materials initiated by Toupin \cite{toupin1, toupin2} and later extended by many authors.
-See \cite{ball.currie.olver,mielke.roubicek,roubicek.tomassetti}, for instance.
-The idea is to assume that the stored energy density depends also on higher gradients of the deformations.
-More regularity allows us to work in a stronger topology and pass to the limit in the dissipation.
-In this work, we apply a fairly weak concept of nonsimple materials introduced in \cite{benesova.kruzik.schloemerkemper} under the name of {\it gradient polyconvex materials}, and assume only that $\cof\,\nabla \boldsymbol{y}\in BV(\Omega;\R^{3\times 3})$.
-See also \cite{kruzik.roubicek}.
+This brings us to the theory of nonsimple materials initiated by Toupin \cite{toupin1, toupin2} and later extended by many authors (see, for instance, \cite{ball.currie.olver,mielke.roubicek,roubicek.tomassetti}).
+The idea is to assume that the stored energy density depends also on higher-order gradients of the deformation.
+More regularity allows us to work in a stronger topology and {\MMM to gain the continuity of the dissipation distance on the sublevel sets of the regularized total energy}.
+Here, we apply a fairly weak concept of nonsimple materials introduced in \cite{benesova.kruzik.schloemerkemper} under the name of { gradient polyconvex materials} (see also \cite{kruzik.roubicek}).
+Indeed, in view of \eqref{eq:int-en-reg}, we only need to assume that $\cof\,\nabla \boldsymbol{y}\in BV(\Omega;\R^{3\times 3})$.